YuyangMa516/NLP-mini-project/README.md

 Conclusion

-👉👉👉👉Training data is 83.9% and calibration data is 70.6%👈👈👈👈👈👈 After adding dropout to reduce overfitting 👉👉👉👉Training data is 87.2% and calibration data is 79.7%👈👈👈👈👈👈
+👉👉👉👉Training data is 83.9% and calibration data is 70.6%👈👈👈👈👈👈 <br>
+After adding dropout to reduce overfitting <br>
+👉👉👉👉Training data is 87.2% and calibration data is 79.7%👈👈👈👈👈👈